Frederick J. Schlink: Consumers' Research

-Schlink was instrumental in moving Consumers' Research to Washington, New Jersey and then the Bowerstown section of Washington Township, New Jersey.
+By the mid-1930s Consumers' Research had grown from 5,000 members to 45,000, aided largely by the success of the product recommendations in their bulletin.
+They staffed around 50 but had a consultant list of 200.Schlink was instrumental in moving Consumers' Research to Washington, New Jersey and then the Bowerstown section of Washington Township, New Jersey.
 When employees demanded more wages, he refused.
 Three went on strike with outside union help, and were terminated.
-Forty more employees then struck as support for those terminated.
-Schlink had always been focused upon capitalistic advertising, and he saw this an "unholy alliance" with the strikers, and he used force to break the strike.
-This act was one that started the exodus of former CR employees to their own organization, the new Consumers Union, which began publishing its own magazine, Consumers Union Reports, in direct competition to Schlink's Consumers' Research Bulletin.
+Forty more employees then struck in support of those terminated.

+Schlink had always been focused on capitalistic advertising, and he saw this as an "unholy alliance" with the strikers, and he used force to break the strike.
+This act was one that started the exodus of former CR employees to their own organization, the new Consumers Union, which began publishing its own magazine, Consumers Union Reports, in direct competition with Schlink's Consumers' Research Bulletin.
 This magazine soon surpassed the Bulletin in circulation, and, renamed Consumer Reports, became and remains the leading North American consumer magazine.